northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

    * - Slurm Command
      - Function
    * - ``sinfo <options>``
-     - View partition and node information.
-Use option ``-a`` to view all partitions.
+     - View partition and node information; use option ``-a`` to view all partitions
    * - ``smap <options>``
      - View details about the cluster in a visual format

 .. _submitting_jobs:

-Submitting Jobs
+Submitting jobs
 ================

 There are two main commands for submitting jobs to Discovery: ``srun`` and ``sbatch``.